axielroque/child-theme/readme.md

 # WP-Boilerplate

-This is a child theme of Twenty Twenty-One and have a basic boilerplate frontend for Wordpress.
+This is a child theme of Twenty Twenty-One and have a basic boilerplate frontend with Vite for Wordpress.

 ## Installation

 Use the package manager [npm](https://www.npmjs.com/) to install all dependencies.

 ```bash
 npm install